 Position 5.
 Neck Pickup in Series with Middle Pickup

-As you can see, that is an amazing variety of tonal options brought to you by a simple, well designed push button switch.
-Again, S-1 switching is standard equipment on the American Deluxe Stratocaster.
+As can be seen, this amazing variety of tonal options is brought to you by a simple, well designed push button switch.
+Again, S-1 switching is standard equipment on the 2004-2009 American Deluxe Stratocaster.

 Tuners and Headstock

-You also get excellent Schaller designed, staggered locking tuners on the headstock.
+You also get excellent, Schaller designed, staggered locking tuners on the headstock.
 Locking tuners make changing strings on the American Deluxe Stratocaster an absolute breeze.
-It’s as simple as inserting the string through the bridge, pulling the string through the locking tuner, tightening the lock, clipping the string and turning the tuner about a quarter turn to get your guitar in tune.
+Changing strings is as simple as inserting the string through the bridge, pulling the string through the locking tuner, tightening the lock, clipping the string and turning the tuner about a quarter turn to get your guitar in tune.
 No more hassle with slipping string windings, or strings popping out of the tuner while you’re trying to get them to grab hold of the string.
-The fact that they’re staggered means your strings are pulled properly across the nut and it eliminates one of the two string trees found on older Stratocasters.
+The fact that they’re staggered means your strings are pulled properly across the nut, as a result, this eliminates one of the two string trees found on older Stratocasters.
 This means the guitar plays better and stays in tune easier.
 Locking tuners are standard on the American Deluxe.

 You also get your choice of a C-shape or V-shape neck.
 A lot of people say the V-shape fits better in your hand but it really comes down to personal preference.
 I have have one of each neck and I personally do prefer the V-shape neck.
-What I really love about the necks though, are the smooth rolled edges that make the guitar feel silky smooth when you play it.
+The smooth rolled edges that make the guitar feel silky smooth when you play it is what I really love about the neck.
 The frets are perfectly dressed right to the edge of rolled neck without any hanging over to snag your hand.
 It’s really a gorgeous neck with Abalone dot inlays on either Rosewood or Maple fingerboards.

 The neck pocket is also contoured to fit your hand more comfortably when playing the higher frets on the neck.
-It’s just a nice detail to have and Fender is really paying attention to player comfort by adding this feature to the American Deluxe Stratocaster.
+Without a doubt, this is a nice detail to have and Fender is really paying attention to player comfort by adding this feature to the American Deluxe Stratocaster.

-As you can see, the 2004-2009 Fender American Deluxe Stratocaster has some unique features you cannot find on any other Stratocaster series.
+As shown above, the 2004-2009 Fender American Deluxe Stratocaster has some unique features you cannot find on any other Stratocaster series.
 Make sure you check out the Fender American Elite Stratocaster and the Fender American Ultra Stratocaster to see the evolution of this guitar.